Regional Coastal Groups of England

 Coastal group boundaries are not coincident with national boundaries and, following coastal process principles, the strategic groups need to consider issues beyond the English borders.

-Coastal Groups of England map
+Coastal Groups in England

 Regional Coastal Partnerships